nicopap/bevy-kdl-ui/bevy-reflect-deser/README.md

 SimpleFields "Hello World" 34
 // It will cause a "TypeMismatch" error
 ```

+**Warning**: you cannot use the "field name for type name" feature with the
+unnamed declaration for structs, since the presence of a name implies a
+name-based declaration scheme.

 It is also possible to represent the fields as *children nodes*.
 The *child
 node* *name* will be the field name, while its first argument will be the